 Each instance of mmProbEd contains exactly one problem description at a time.
-Each also services requests from client applications (typically solvers) for the problem description it contains.
+When the option -net 1 is active (the default), each also services requests from client applications (typically solvers) for the problem description it contains.

 The main panel in the mmProbEd window contains buttons corresponding to the sections in a MIF problem description.
 Selecting a button brings up another window through which the contents of that section of a problem description may be edited.
 The MIF sections and the elements they contain are described in detail in the MIF (Sec.
 17.1) documentation.
 Only one editing window is displayed at a time.
 The windows may be navigated in order using their Next or Previous buttons.